Is Bad Posture the Cause of My Back Pain?

 My Summary of the Research:

-- There is no clear link between poor posture and neck & back pain
+- There is no clear link between poor posture and neck or back pain

 - Taking regular active breaks may help decrease back pain